Samsung heir takes charge of foundations in succession step

 SEOUL Samsung Group [SAGR.UL] heir apparent Jay Y. Lee will take over from his father Lee Kun-hee as head of two key foundations, the conglomerate said on Friday, suggesting that a transfer of leadership is underway at South Korea's largest conglomerate.

-The foundations hold stakes in Samsung Life Insurance Co Ltd (032830.KS), an important piece in the conglomerate's complicated ownership structure that enables the Lee family to control the group despite their relatively small stakeholdings.
+The foundations hold stakes in Samsung Life Insurance Co Ltd, an important piece in the conglomerate's complicated ownership structure that enables the Lee family to control the group despite their relatively small stakeholdings.

-Samsung insiders say that since his father's hospitalisation the younger Lee has been the main decision-maker at the vast conglomerate, which includes smartphone giant Samsung Electronics Co Ltd (005930.KS).
-The foundation appointments however mark the first time he has formally assumed leadership roles from company patriarch Lee Kun-hee, who is chairman of Samsung Electronics.
+Samsung insiders say that since his father's hospitalization the younger Lee has been the main decision-maker at the vast conglomerate, which includes smartphone giant Samsung Electronics Co Ltd. The foundation appointments however mark the first time he has formally assumed leadership roles from company patriarch Lee Kun-hee, who is chairman of Samsung Electronics.

 "A key point in the succession process is controlling the foundations, because they hold stakes in key Samsung Group companies," said Park Ju-gun, head of corporate watchdog CEO Score.